On this page:

 Plan requirements

-Where car parking spaces are to be provided, clause 52.06-8 requires that plans are prepared to the satisfaction of the responsible authority.
-These plans may need to be prepared even if other plans or a permit are not required under another provision of the planning scheme.
+Where car parking spaces are proposed, Clause 52.06-8 requires that plans be prepared to the satisfaction of the responsible authority.
+This applies whether or not a permit application is made under clause 52.06-3 or any other provision of the planning scheme.

-The plans must show all required car parking spaces, access lanes, driveways and associated works, tenancy allocation, landscaping and any other matter specified in a schedule to the Parking Overlay.
+The plans must show, as appropriate, all required car parking spaces, access lanes, driveways and associated works, tenancy allocation, landscaping and any other matter specified in Clause 52.06-8 or a schedule to the Parking Overlay.

 Design standards for car parking

-Clause 52.06-9 sets out a range of design standards for car parking design, including the dimensions and layout of car parking spaces and accessways.
-The design standards recognise that the physical layout and design of a car park will often be critical to its technical and streetscape success.
+Clause 52.06-9 sets out design standards for car parking, including the dimensions and layout of car parking spaces and accessways.
+The design standards recognise that the layout and design of a car park will be critical to its technical and streetscape success.

 The design standard for car parking spaces and accessway dimensions varies from the Australian Standard by allocating more width to aisles and less to marked spaces to provide improved operation and access.
-The dimensions in Table 2 in clause 52.06-8 are to be used instead of those in the Australian Standard AS2890.1-2004 (Off-Street Car Parking).
+The dimensions in Table 2 in Clause 52.06-8 are to be used instead of those in the AS/NZS 2890.1:2004, Parking facilities, off-street car parking.

 Disabled car parking spaces

-Under the Building Code of Australia, some of the required number of car parking spaces must be allocated as disabled car parking spaces.
-The design standards for these spaces must be in accordance with Australian Standard AS2890.6-2009 (Off-street Parking for People with Disabilities) and the Building Code of Australia.
+Under the Building Code of Australia, a required number of car parking spaces must be allocated as disabled car parking spaces.
+The design standards for these spaces must be in accordance with AS2890.6-2009 (Off-street Parking for People with Disabilities) and the Building Code of Australia.

 Diagram 2: disabled car parking spaces